Affiliate links on SoundGuys may earn us a commission. Learn more.

 How well does the Audeze LCD-5 block out noise?

-So if you do purchase the Audeze LCD-5, you’ll undoubtedly also need headphones for less friendly environments!
+So if you do purchase the Audeze LCD-5, you’ll undoubtedly also need headphones for less-friendly environments!

 How does the Audeze LCD-5 sound?

-Editor’s note: this review to makes use of a hover-enabled glossary, based on a consensus vocabulary.
+Editor’s note: this review makes use of a hover-enabled glossary, based on a consensus vocabulary.
 You can read about it here.

-Audeze advises against aftermarket compensation being applied, since that “can introduce distortions, skewed phase response, and filter anomalies” and “compensations can actually diminish what’s special about the headphones, and that reduces their value as a tool.”
-However Audeze does actually offer a DAW plugin for producers and engineers called Reveal+ (Personalized Virtual Studio), which is fundamentally an equalizer, so you can take the previous statement with a grain of salt.
+Audeze advises against aftermarket compensation being applied since that “can introduce distortions, skewed phase response, and filter anomalies” and “compensations can actually diminish what’s special about the headphones, and that reduces their value as a tool.”
+However, Audeze does actually offer a DAW plugin for producers and engineers called Reveal+ (Personalized Virtual Studio), which is fundamentally an equalizer, so you can take the previous statement with a grain of salt.
 There’s really nothing stopping you from applying EQ to any headphones, but if you’re spending the amount of money the LCD-5 costs, you may as well get something that sounds right to you out of the box.

 Should you buy the Audeze LCD-5?